pyodide/pytest-pyodide/CONTRIBUTING.md

 - Chrome
   - You can download chrome and chromedriver from the [chrome-for-testing](https://github.com/GoogleChromeLabs/chrome-for-testing) repository.
 - Firefox
-  - You can download geckodriver from the following respository: https://github.com/mozilla/geckodriver.
+  - You can download geckodriver from the following repository: https://github.com/mozilla/geckodriver.
   - Firefox does not support official ways to download older versions, but you can find them in the following link:
     - `https://download-installer.cdn.mozilla.net/pub/firefox/releases/{{FIREFOX_VERSION}}/linux-x86_64/en-US/firefox-{{FIREFOX_VERSION}}.tar.bz2`
     - replace the `{{FIREFOX_VERSION}}` with the target version, for example, `133.0` for Firefox 133